papanito/python-playground/README.md

-# python-playgorund
+# Python Playgorund

-Playground for python
+Some arbitrary python stuff, just for learning